 31 Ocak 2009

+There is a saying where I come from: When mom’s not happy, nobody’s happy.
+According to a recent UNDP survey, 86 percent of all Turkish voters were unhappy about the low representation of women in local administrations.
 In recent weeks, the ruling Justice and Development Party, or AKP, abandoned its decision to name women to 15 percent of the mayoral candidate posts in the March 29 local elections.
 With nominations at the municipal and district levels drawing to a close, only a handful of women have been selected to run for the 3,225 mayoral positions, and none in the 16 largest cities.

 However on Wednesday Prime Minister Recep Tayyip Erdoğan said the AK Party aimed to fill a third of the country’s city council seats with women.
 This is wonderful news, if he's serious.
 Women Branches Chairwoman Fatma Şahin made the "15 percent" public declaration several weeks ago.
 Imagine how demoralized she feels.
 Imagine how women like Sibel Eraslan feel, without whose door-to-door campaigning analysts say the AK Party couldn’t have pulled off its 2002 victory.
 Still today, women's AK Party branches have no official power or budget.